UK government failed public over COVID, says ex-adviser Cummings | DW | 26.05.2021

 Dominic Cummings, Boris Johnson's ex-top aide, testified to British lawmakers about the government's pandemic response

-The UK government failed in its duties toward the British public in its response to the coronavirus crisis, a former chief adviser to British Prime Minister Boris Johnson told lawmakers on Wednesday in a televised hearing.
+The United Kingdom government failed in its duties toward the British public in its response to the coronavirus crisis, a former chief adviser to British Prime Minister Boris Johnson told lawmakers on Wednesday in a televised hearing.

 "The truth is that senior ministers, senior officials, senior officials, senior advisers like me, fell disastrously short of the standards that the public has a right to expect of its government in a crisis like this," Dominic Cummings said.